just-the-docs/just-the-docs/docs/Technical Documentation/ContractAddresses.md

 ---
 layout: default
-title: Codebase
+title: Contract Addresses
+parent: Technical Documentation
-nav_order: 10
+nav_order: 2
 ---

-# Codebase
+# Contract Addresses

 ___

-This page contains Github and IPFS links to DXdao project repositories and source code.
-If you see an outdated link or missing repository, please reach out on the <a href="https://discord.gg/4QXEJQkvHH" target="_blank">DXdao Discord</a>.
+This page contains all DXdao contract addresses on Ethereum, Arbitrum, and Gnosis Chain.
+If you see a contract address you suspect is outdated or missing, please reach out on the <a href="https://discord.gg/4QXEJQkvHH" target="_blank">DXdao Discord</a>.

 ## DXdao Official Projects